OpenSource4You is a community actively contributing to large-scale open source software projects in Taiwan.

 This PR mainly deals with integration and unit testing for the AIP-72 Task SDK.

-For AIP-82 itself, it introduces AssetWatcher
+For AIP-82 itself, it introduces AssetWatcher to make the semantics of watchers clearer.

 # copy from https://github.com/apache/airflow/pull/45562 PR description